Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Problem Formulation and Framework

+The goal of the proposed research is to train a parameterized model to track emissions from OSTPs using CH$_4$ concentrations.

+We incorporate the dynamics from MMs of OSTPs and physical constraints from atmospheric dispersion models to train a machine learning framework over a give period of time.
+The idea is to model the interactions depicted in Figure \ref{fig:flow}. \begin{itemize} \item Diluents directly affect emissions from OSTPs.
+For example, more diluents would directly lead to more hydrocarbon degradation and thus more CH$_4$ emissions. \item CH$_4$ emissions and concentrations are directly related to each other.
+Increase in one of the quantities will automatically lead to an increase in the other and vice versa. \item Atmospheric parameters directly affect the concentration of CH$_4$ but do not significantly affect the formation of CH$_4$ in the OSTPs (for example, the wind direction or speed has nothing to do with how the microbes degrade hydrocarbons at the bottom layer of the OSTPs). \item Diluents indirectly affect the concentrations by increasing emissions which in turn increases the concentrations. \end{itemize}

+Thus, we combine all the variables (diluents and atmospheric data) and use it as an input to a machine learning model.
+The output is then combined with the data from atmospheric variables (only) and used as an input to another machine learning model which is defined using the atmospheric dispersion model equation(s).
+A detailed flowchart is given in Figure \ref{fig:flow}.

-Mathematically, the goal of the proposed research is to train a parameterized model to track OSTPs using CH$_4$ concentrations and predict the CH$_4$ levels in the region.
-To optimize the weights and biases of our model, the physics constrained optimization problem \cite{xu2022physics,karniadakis2021physics,greydanus2019hamiltonian,saha2023spade4,kashinath2021physics,antonion2024machine} is modified to include information from MMs as well as real-time data affecting concentrations.
+To optimize the weights and biases of DIRNN, the dispersion constrained optimization problem \citep{xu2022physics,saha2023spade4,kashinath2021physics,antonion2024machine} is modified to include information from MMs as well as real-time data affecting concentrations.
 For each $i$th observations in the set $\mathcal{I}_{obs}$, suppose $\mathbf{x}_i$ denotes the $(d+1)-$dimensional input vector and $u_i$ denotes observed output.
 Then given a fixed function $q:\mathbb{R}^{d+1}\rightarrow\mathbb{R}$ describing emission dynamics (from MMs), our modified constrained optimization problem aims to find a function $u:\mathbb{R}^{d+1}\rightarrow \mathbb{R}$ by solving the problem,

 where $F$ is the physical constraint with unknown function $\phi$.
 Since we want to learn $u$ from given measurements and $\phi$ is unknown, we parameterize them with $u_{\bar{\Theta}}(\mathbf{x})$ and $\phi_{\hat{\Theta}}(\mathbf{x},u)$, respectively where $\hat{\Theta}$ and $\bar{\Theta}$ denote the unknown parameters to be learned through training.
-Different function representation models such as sparse polynomial approximation \cite{adcock2022sparse,chkifa2014high,schaeffer2018extracting}, random feature models \cite{rahimi2008weighted,hashemi2023generalization,saha2023harfe}, or neural networks \cite{mcculloch1943logical} may be used.
+Different function representation models such as sparse polynomial approximation \citep{schaeffer2018extracting}, random feature models \citep{saha2023harfe}, or neural networks \citep{mcculloch1943logical} may be used.
 Converting Eq. \eqref{eq:1} to an unconstrained optimization problem we get,